How I Sold My Amazon FBA Business for $425,000

-Back in the old days of 2015, I discovered Amazon FBA and selling private label products on Amazon.
-Now I’ve been able to sell an Amazon FBA business.
+Back in the old days of 2015, I discovered Amazon FBA as an ecommerce market to sell private label products on Amazon.
+Now I've been able to sell an Amazon FBA business.

-Up until that point, I never really understood how easy it was to get private label products manufactured in China, shipped to Amazon, and then sold and shipped via Amazon Prime.
-All of this happened while I didn’t have to pack and ship a single item thanks to the Amazon warehouses and their fulfillment processes (FBA).
+Until that point, I never really understood how easy it was to get private label products manufactured in China, shipped to Amazon, and then sold and shipped via Amazon Prime.
+All of this happened while I didn't have to pack and ship a single item thanks to the Amazon fulfillment centers and their processes (FBA).

 I've written about how I started my Amazon FBA business extensively in the past.

 So, the primary focus of my article today is why and how I was able to sell an Amazon FBA business that was about 2 and a half years old.

 The sale of my business closed just last month with a price tag of $425,000.

 I want to share exactly how I did it.